harrykimpel/snyk-webhook-subscription/README.md

 - NEW_RELIC_SECURITY_URL: URL for the New Relic accounts' security API, i.e. <https://security-api.newrelic.com/security/v1>
 - NEW_RELIC_INSIGHTS_INSERT_KEY: New Relic Insights Insert Key
-- NEW_RELIC_INSIGHTS_URL: URL for the New Relic accounts' event API, i.e. <https://insights-collector.newrelic.com/v1/accounts/{NR-ACCOUNT-ID}/events> (this is for troubleshooting purposes only)
+- NEW_RELIC_INSIGHTS_URL: URL for the New Relic accounts' event API (this is for troubleshooting purposes only), i.e. <https://insights-collector.newrelic.com/v1/accounts/{NR-ACCOUNT-ID}/events>

 ### 1.4.
 New Relic events